In Pakistan, a delay in poll results could undercut election integrity

 “The incoming govt is dead on arrival,” says veteran commentator Cyril Almeida, via WhatsApp, “a hodgepodge of anti-Imran forces that have linked their immediate fate to military patronage. ...
 It will stumble on, but will, with certainty, fail.”

 With Pakistan’s economy on the brink of collapse and a recent uptick in terror incidents, it was hoped that the elections would produce the sort of stable government that could tackle Pakistan’s myriad problems.
-But Mr. Zaidi says “the cloud of controversy” over the results will rob “any government that takes oath…of the legitimacy it needs to enact quick and difficult decisions.”
+But Mr. Zaidi says “the cloud of controversy” over the results will rob “any government that takes oath ... of the legitimacy it needs to enact quick and difficult decisions.”

 This may well enable the military to consolidate its grip on power.
 “The economic policy and other major issues are being handled by the military directly now,” says Raza Rumi, who directs the Park Center of Independent Media at Ithaca College.
 “A strong civilian government would have meant that the army would have to curtail some of its involvement in national affairs, but in this post-election context, their power and their involvement will continue.”